chsanch/perl6-Lingua-Stopwords/README.md

 ## Stopwords lists

-For each language, this module provides a merged Stopwords list from different sources when available.
+For each language, this module provides Stopwords list from different sources.

 ### Spanish